mesalock-linux/mesapy/sgx/README.md

 # Welcome to MesaPy in SGX

-MesaPy SGX SDK aims at helping developers write Intel SGX applications in Python language with memory safety.
+MesaPy SGX aims at helping developers write Intel SGX applications in Python language with memory safety.

 ## Getting Started with Sample